How To Add Legal Pages To Your WordPress Site

 • Privacy Policy: Google, etc.

-You can either create a new page for every legal form you want added to your website, then paste the content from the templates into your web pages and publish or upload these to your server as described earlier.
+You can either create a new page on your website for each legal form you want added to your site, then paste the content from the templates into your pages and publish or upload these to your server as previously described.

 WP Legal Pages Plugin For WordPress